horchi/vdrOnOdroidN2Plus/README.md

 # 3 Customize

-If more mounts or other things are needed for the chroot environment this can be done useing the file ```/storage/bin/ubuntu-init-user.sh```` it will not be overwritten when updating the scripts provided here the same can be done with your own settings for the .bashrc using ```/storage/.bash_user```
+If more mounts or other things are needed for the chroot environment this can be done useing the file ```/storage/bin/ubuntu-init-user.sh``` it will not be overwritten when updating the scripts provided here.
+The same can be done with your own settings for the .bashrc using ```/storage/.bash_user```

 # 4 Sensor data